tomaslangkaas/daqu.js/README.md

 #### `daquInstance.save(name)`

 Saves a copy of the current query results.
 Returns the `daquInstance` to allow chaining.
-Useful when performing various subqueries from the same query result.
+Useful when performing various subqueries from the same query result.Returns the `daquInstance` to allow chaining.

 #### `daquInstance.restore(name)`